Pre K - High School

 There are hundreds of websites and apps devoted to education, many that integrate visual and interactive learning.
 Thankfully, technology has made it extremely accessible for children with varying learning disabilities to work with dynamic and adaptive tools that can effectively build on academic progress.
 Practice drills actually feel like play.
 Here are several recommended sites that have attracted millions of views.
 Resource: Educational Resources - www.special-education-degree.net

+Arcade + Academics = Fun Learning.
+Multiplayer educational games, math games, language arts games and more.
 Arcademic Skill Builders is an online educational video games hub that won an EdTech Magazine 2016 Cool Tool Award.
-Free, multi-player games are available for engaging students in tricky K-6 content from spelling to algebra and geography.
+Free, multi-player games are available for engaging students in tricky K-6 content from spelling, algebra, money, language arts to money and geography.
 Children with learning disabilities can compete for top scores while boosting their fact fluency.
 Plus, teachers or parents can access data tracking reports.

 FunBrain K - 8TH Grade

-A top site for online educational game.
+A top site for online educational games for kids of all ages. (math, grammar, science, spelling, history).
 Featuring the kidSAFE Seal, FunBrain is an educational website managed by Sandbox Networks since 1997 hosting exciting arcade games.
 Children with learning disabilities in grades K-8 can watch lesson videos and practice their skills in attention-grabbing games like Tic Tac Toe.
 Game directions are conveniently illustrated to assist struggling readers too.

 Into the Book!